top of page

 FEDERAL MOTOR CARRIER SAFETY ADMINISTRATION – FMCSA

-DOT safety audits are being done without any warning that the auditor is coming to the trucking company’s office.
-The auditor just shows up or they may conduct an online audit of the safety documents.
-If your company has any alerts in the CSA safety ratings, make sure that your driver qualification files are up-to-date along with the drug and alcohol testing, hours-of-service requirements, and vehicle maintenance records.
-Please contact our office if you need assistance in any safety matter.
+DOT safety audits are conducted without prior notice to the trucking company.
+The auditor may arrive unannounced at the office or perform an online review of safety documents.
+If your company has any alerts in the CSA safety ratings, ensure that your driver qualification files, drug and alcohol testing records, hours-of-service logs, and vehicle maintenance records are current.
+Please reach out to our office for assistance with any safety issues.

-The Federal Motor Carrier Safety Administration (FMCSA) is making changes to its Safety Measurement System (SMS), which is used to identify high-risk motor carriers for inspections and enforcement actions.
-The new system will be implemented in the coming months.
+The Federal Motor Carrier Safety Administration (FMCSA) is continuing to update its Safety Measurement System (SMS), which helps pinpoint high-risk motor carriers for inspections and enforcement measures.
+The revised system will be introduced in the next few months.

 Here are the key changes: